schluppeck/reimagined-system/README.md

 # reimagined-system
-this an example repository of some documents to show version control in class

-We are now adding some text to this document, to see what a small change results in on the repo
+Adding some text to this document, to see what a small change results in on the repo

 ## Plan for later